| Democratic Party of Iranian Kurdistan Programme

 and their compatibility with nature, and particular attention must be

-28- All the children in Kurdistan, boys and girls must attend school until fifteen years old.
+paid to the protection of historical monuments and relics of the past.
+Chapter VCultural and Health Policies28- All the children in Kurdistan, boys and girls must attend school until fifteen years old.
 The AGK will endeavour to eradicate illiteracy as quickly as possible.
 In the autonomous region the government takes care of educational fees for primary studies, and at other levels, education will be free of charge.
 The AGK also takes care of educational expenses for the children of workers, farmers and other low income social categories in all educational centres, and it also takes care of university fees for gifted and advanced students of low income families.
 Moreover, the AGK will also support denominational schools.
 29- The AGK will be committed to develop and increase the cultural level of the population and to create cultural, scientific and sport foundations, such as cinemas, national theatres, sport centres, universities and higher educational centres, and it will do all it can to collect and preserve the cultural heritage of the Kurdish nation.
 30- Paying attention to the development of Kurdish language and literature, and supporting Kurdish writers, artists and scientists will be one of the basic tenets of the autonomous Government’s cultural policy.
 31- The Kurdish intellectuals will be given employment according to their competence.
 The AGK will pursue a policy that will encourage experts and intellectuals to serve their country with fervour and dedication.
 32-

 The AGK will strive to improve sanitary conditions for all citizens, and